Nabiha-Nasir/stochastic-Bayesian-games/README.md

 #### 3.1 The LP code of player 1 (provided in [[1]](#1))

-**Inputs:** ?????????????? detailed explanation of the inputs if other than something introduced in section 2
+**Inputs:** ?????????????? detailed explanation of the inputs if other than something introduced in section 2.
+Initial belief of player 1 and 2 are p and q, respectively. lm is the discounted rate for discounted payoff.

 **Outputs:** ???????????????? detailed explanation of outputs and how to use them.
 For example, at stage 1 if the information set is k1=3 then player 1 will take action 1 with probability 1 and action 2 with probability 0.
 If the information set is (k1,a1,b1,k2)=(1 1 1 3) then player 1 will take action 1 with probability 0 and action 2 with probability 1.